-She’s known as the modern Asian role model, Mashable has referred to her as “the kind of person who electrifies the internet”, Facebook have chosen her to represent what “International Women’s Day” is all about, and her fans include Cherie Blair, Bill Gates, and Buckingham Palace.
+She’s known as the modern Asian role model, Mashable has referred to her as “the kind of person who electrifies the internet”, Facebook chose her to represent what “International Women’s Day” is all about, and her fans include Cherie Blair, Bill Gates, and Buckingham Palace.

-Sukki Singapora, who has been performing burlesque since 2011 is Singapore's First ever burlesque artist at the age of 26, and after legalising burlesque in Singapore earlier this year, the 17.5 inch waist (corsetted) bombshell and Time Out Singapore's "Arts Hero of the Year" has only just begun.
+Sukki Singapora, who has been performing burlesque since 2011 is Singapore's First-ever burlesque artist at the age of 26, and after legalising burlesque in Singapore in 2015, the 17.5-inch waist (corseted) bombshell and Time Out Singapore's "Arts Hero of the Year" has only just begun.

 Vanilla Luxury: You come from an Indian-Singaporean background.
 Tell us a little bit about your family and how you made a 360-degree shift from being a technology geek to a burlesque dancer - the two are poles apart!